-ii.
-Unsupervised Learning (This is a type of algorithm that learns patterns from untagged data.
-This type of learning does not have labels to work off, resulting in the creation of hidden structures.
-Relationships between data points are perceived by the algorithm in an abstract manner, with no input required from human beings.)
+Unsupervised Learning - This is a type of algorithm that learns patterns from untagged data.
+This type of learning does not have labels to work from, resulting in the creation of hidden structures.
+Relationships between data points are perceived by the algorithm in an abstract manner, with no input required from users.